thearad/theIsland/README.md

     * l - Loads user-specified terrain from path "terrain/terrain.ppm"
 * Shadow Mapping:
     * m - Toggle on and off a side-by-side view of the depth buffer.
+    * n - Toggle on and off a sphere which shows the location of the light used for shadow mapping